rduplain/qwerty.sh/web/README.md

 ## web: serve qwerty.sh script via HTTPS (redirecting HTTP)

+### Requirements

+* All HTTP responses shall redirect to the HTTPS location of the same path.
+* HTTPS shall be terminated by a proxying httpd.
+* All HTTP and HTTPS responses shall have a shell body:
+  1. 200 OK -- Only when serving the qwerty.sh file itself.
+  2. 301 MOVED PERMANENTLY
+  3. 404 NOT FOUND
+  4. 500 INTERNAL SERVER ERROR
+  5. 502 BAD GATEWAY -- Loaded separately as a static file in proxying httpd.
+* Each non-200 shell body shall be meaningful with error and exit code.
+* Each shell body shall expect the user to pipe it into `sh`.
+* Minimize overhead and response time of web services.
+* Minimize dependencies as to allow for simple self-hosting of web services.
+* Expose configuration variables.
+* It is okay to hardcode "qwerty.sh" as to have shell code be self-documenting.

 ### HTTP

 Redirect HTTP requests to HTTPS.
 Provide a custom redirect response, such that